search

 Are there any scholarships available?

+The IHTP-USA is offering 2 $550. scholarships.
+Please CONTACT US to apply.
 Each year the Jan Pennington Scholarship fund awards a $500.00 scholarship.
 Applications are due by November 1st.
-At least one person in a Therapeutic Harp Program is awarded the scholarshop.
+At least one person in a Therapeutic Harp Program is awarded the scholarship.
 You can get the application form here.

 Does everyone graduate?